Children of Atomic Veterans

-3. The American Public: - also exposed to radioactive fallout from nuclear testing
+3. The American Public – also exposed to radioactive fallout from nuclear testing

-This website supports and honors our past and present day US Military Forces as they again step forward to protect this nation’s
+This website supports and honors our past and present day US Military Forces as they again step forward to protect this nation’s freedoms and lives.

 America’s recognition and appreciation, of the results of our soldier’s sacrifices, is needed after combat as much as it was applauded during combat.

 Included on this site are sources of information for veterans and their survivors regarding the promised benefits these veterans deserve by virtue of their service to our nation.

 It then evolved into a “help” site to assist those people, who because of secrecy, know little about the veteran’s participation and the resultant medical consequences.
 Hopefully this site can also assist in the reconstruction of those lost years.